masonite-digital/mdi-quick-change-cms/wp-content/plugins/bdthemes-element-pack-lite/readme.txt

 0. [Accordion](https://elementpack.pro/demo/element/accordion/) - Element Pack Lite plugin provides advanced accordion design for the elementor page builder.
 This page demonstrates the accordion addon from element pack Lite.
+0. Backdrop Filter (GlassMorphism) - Glassmorphism is a new trend which is getting more popular on website design service.
+Now you can easily design glassmorphism effect for any widgets and column.
 0. [Business Hours](https://elementpack.pro/demo/element/business-hours/) - Business hours show your company or business hours as a beautiful list of working hours.
 0. [Call Out](https://elementpack.pro/demo/element/call-out/) - Call out addon is the ultimate call out design for elementor from element pack.
 You can highlight your content using this element.
 Check the demo now.
 0. [Contact Form 7](https://elementpack.pro/demo/element/contact-form-7/) - You can easily integrate contact form 7 plugin using Element Pack Plugin for Elementor.
 There are dozens of different design to choose from to design a form